MherZaqaryan/Mher-Dev-Documentation/docs/private-games/addon-installation/shared-multiarena-installation.md

 1. Download the plugin from [Polymart](https://polymart.org/r/1620).
 2. Put the BedWars1058-PrivateGames-x.x.x.jar file into your server's plugins folder.
-3. Start and then stop your server.
+3. Start your server, let it to fully start, and then stop it.
-4. Open `plugins/BedWars1058/Addons/Private-Games/authorization.yml` file and put your license key on the `license-key` path!
+3. Open `plugins/BedWars1058/Addons/Private-Games/authorization.yml` file and put your license key on the `license-key` path!
-5. Start your server and now you're all done!
+4. Start your server, let it fully start.
+5. <span style={{color: '#FFD700'}}>Profit!</span>

 ---